axelalmet/flowsig/README.md

 The easiest way to currently install FlowSig is to generate a Python virtual environment and clone the repository, so that you can install all of the relevant dependencies, particularly those needed by [pyliger](https://github.com/welch-lab/pyliger) and [NSF](https://github.com/willtownes/spatial-factorization-py).
 We are working on making flowsig pip installable ASAP!

 To generate a virtual environment, run the command.
-N.B. make sure you're using Python 3.8, for some reason pyliger does not like Python 3.9.
-At least, this is the case on an M1/M2 MacBook.
+N.B. make sure you're using Python 3.10!

 ```
 # Create the virtual environment
-python3 -m venv flowsigenv
+python3.10 -m venv flowsigenv

 # Activate the virtual environment
 source flowsigenv/bin/activate